 Luck & preparation.
-As a millennial home ownership can be difficult, but I went into a partnership with my parents to possess enough credit to purchase/put in an offer.
-The owner accepted our find information will all points can always afford to rent, but are limited to being approved for a mortgage loan.
+As a millennial home ownership can be difficult, but I went into a partnership with my parents to possess enough credit to purchase/but in an offer.
+The owner accepted our offer.
+I have been saving the down payment since 6th grade.
+I rent out half the house to generate income to afford the house.
+The hardest part is getting qualified for the loan.
+Ironically you can always afford to rent, but are limited to being approved for a mortgage loan.

 Husband bought it in late 80's.
-We looked for another home in the late 90's but didn't want to spend a bunch of our income on a house I was not able to find an affordable 1bedroom or studio in the whole County so I found roommates through FB marketplace.
+We looked for another home in the late 90's but didn't want to spend a bunch of our income on a house.
+I was not able to find an affordable 1bedroom or studio in the whole County so I found roommates through FB marketplace.

-I purchased in my home 2018 and can only say how traumaticit is to rent anywhere in the Bay Area.
-That being said, I strongly believe that any development needs to be infill development (located near transit lines), that we should built up & not out, and that to be resilient to dimate change we need to protect our agricultural & open spaces to use as climate mitigators, wildfire buffers, and food belts (to lessen the impacts of supply line disruptions and increase food security).
+purchased in my home 2018 and can only say how traumatic it is to rent anywhere in the Ray Area.
+That being said, I strongly believe that any development needs to be infill development (located near transit lines), that we should built up & not out, and that to be resilient to climate change we need to protect our agricultural & open spaces to use as dimate mitigators, wildfire buffers, and food belts (to lessen the impacts of supply line disruptions and increase food security).
 A friend had a rental

-It has been very difficult , time consuming , and expensive to get septic and building permits.
+It has been very difficult, time consuming, and expensive to get septic and building permits.